 All children start in the middle of the behaviour chart each day, giving them an opportunity to move up the chart if they are displaying positive behaviour but also move down for inappropriate behaviour.
 If this happens they always have the opportunity to move back up the chart by changing their behaviour.
-Other losing some of their golden time, missing some or all of a playtime and being sent to the Head teacher and if necessary an individual behaviour chart will be introduced.
+Other sanctions include dots on the board, missing some or all of a playtime and being sent to the Head teacher.